beautifulYvaine/beautifulYvaine/README.md

 - 👀 I’m interested in code
 - 🌱 I’m currently want to learn code and explore the function
 - ⚡ Fun fact: my degree major is about business
-- 💞 How to reach me ...IF you want to know more about me, you can send me massage
+- 💞 How to reach me ...IF you want to know more about me, you can send me message
-- 😄 Pronouns: ...
+- 😄 character: gentle,nice
 -

 <!---